AUTOMATE

 ANSIBLE CHANGED HOW WE THINK ABOUT SERVERS.

-Imagine managing thousands of servers with a simple, human-readable languageβ€”no agents to install, no complex infrastructure to maintain.
-Ansible connects to your servers over SSH, executes tasks, and ensures your systems are configured exactly as specified.
+Imagine managing thousands of servers with a simple, human-readable language—no agents to install, no complex infrastructure.
+Ansible connects to your servers over SSH and ensures they're configured exactly as specified.

 WHY ANSIBLE?

-Ansible uses an agentless architecture.
-You install Ansible on one machine (the control node), and it manages all your managed nodes via SSH.
-No daemon, no agent, no additional portsβ€”just SSH and Python.
-It's simple, powerful, and declarative.
+Ansible is agentless.
+You install it on one machine, and it manages all your servers via SSH.
+No daemon, no agent, no additional ports—just SSH and Python.
+Simple, powerful, and declarative.

-BEGIN YOUR JOURNEY β†’
+BEGIN YOUR JOURNEY

 LESSON 01